ayafushimi/ayafushimi.github.io/_posts/2016-11-30-making_mvc_sinatra_application.markdown

   end
 ```

 The `get "/countries/:id"` route let logged-in user get `/countries/show.erb`.
 To know which country to be showed in this page, this route uses `.find(id)` method with the id in the URL and assigns it to the instance variable `@country`.
+Also to prevent users from seeing other's page, only owner can access this page.

 ```
   get "/countries/:id" do
     if logged_in?
       @country = Country.find(params[:id])
+      if @country.user == current_user
         erb :"/countries/show"
       else
+        redirect "/user"
+      end
+    else
       redirect_to_login
     end
   end
 ```

 The `get "/countries/:id/edit"` route let logged-in user get `/countries/edit.erb`.
-This route defines 3 instance variables to know which country instance to edit and make the forms have default values,
+This route defines 3 instance variables to know which country instance to edit and make the forms have default values.

 ```
   get "/countries/:id/edit" do
     if logged_in?
       @country = Country.find(params[:id])
+      if @country.user == current_user
         @country_name_input = @country.name
         selected_ctler(REGIONS, @country.region)
         erb :"/countries/edit"
+      else
+        redirect "/user"
+      end
     else
       redirect_to_login
     end